interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 First, the WiFi setup consists of Access Points and Clients; I'm not trying to run it in the poorly-supported, poorly-documented Ad-Hoc mode which in theory would make things so much nicer but in practice makes them so much worse.
 The upshot is that Android clients can connect, but the downside is that you can't just stand up more clients and let them extend the network.
 If you want to make it bigger, you have to do manual configuration, and separate out the network that the APs use to talk to each other from the network that they use to talk to the clients.

 Second, there's no WiFi- or IP-level mesh involved; everything is one big bridged network.
-In practice it's a bunch of Wi-Fi stuff, but in theory it all works like a bunch of daisy-chained Ethernet switches.
+In practice it's a bunch of WiFi stuff, but in theory it all works like a bunch of daisy-chained Ethernet switches.
 Any "mesh" that may or may not be in this "meshnet" is provided by cjdns running over the top of everything.
 Nodes that can't run cjdns see a boring, centralized, single-router network with a few switches in it.

 ##Hardware Components